Integralist/integralist.co.uk/content/posts/statistics-basics.md

 mean = 3 (16 / 3)
 ```

+> [!NOTE]
-> Note: the mean average can be expressed mathematically by `Σx/n`.
+> the mean average can be expressed mathematically by `Σx/n`.
 When broken down `Σx` (pronounced "sigma x") is a quick way of saying "add together the values of all the x's" without having to say what the values are.
 This also can be expressed with the Greek symbol `μ`.

 When dealing with datasets that have frequencies we need to ensure the frequencies are included as part of the calculation.
 For example, consider the following data: